BA Hons, LLB (First class) – University of the West of England

 Hannah was called to the Bar in July 2015 after her performance being graded as ‘Outstanding’ on the Bar Professional Training Course.
 Subsequent to being called to the Bar Hannah undertook the Bachelor of Civil Law at the University of Oxford where her specialist subjects included Commercial Remedies, Principles of Unjust Enrichment, Corporate Insolvency and Principals of Financial Regulation.

 Prior to joining Cornwall Street Barristers as a Pupil in October 2017, Hannah worked as a volunteer at the Bristol Family and Civil Justice Centre for Bristol Law Court Clinic where she would advise litigants in person on domestic violence issues and child arrangement issues.
 Hannah also undertook volunteer work at Cardiff Riverside Legal Advice Centre during her law degree where she assisted with appeals in social welfare cases.

 Hannah spent a large proportion of her first six of pupillage observing and working on a wide range of civil matters with her pupil supervisor, Simon Bradshaw, an experienced civil practitioner.
-These included: commercial contract, real property, wills and trusts, and landlord and tenant matters.
+These included: commercial contract, real property, TOLATA, wills and trusts, and landlord and tenant matters.